djedynak259/spotify-project/README.md

 As/If success continues I would continue to scale the channel by testing a wider age group, further experiments with gender, and additional genres.
 Tests that don't meet a desired ROI would not be scaled.

 Scaling this channel would be a good opportunity to add many more locations to this test.
 By measure data by location, results could influence the cities that Eaze chooses to expand to next.

+Btw, I just want to say, this code would be an amaziny way to use the spotify API to discover new house music tracks and artists to form the perfect DJ set.
+Just sayin'